PreetinderKaur/gaggiuino-companion-privacy/index.md

 ## Contact

-If you have questions about this privacy policy, please open an issue on the project's GitHub repository:
+If you have questions about this privacy policy, please open an issue on our GitHub repository:

 [Open an issue](https://github.com/brew-byte/gaggiuino-companion-privacy/issues)